• DESTINATIONS

 Preventative Actions

 Barcelona’s Mayor has talked about the idea of introducing a tourist tax that could charge visitors who are not staying overnight and just in Barcelona as a day trip.
 Back in January 2017, a law was passed in the city reducing the amount of beds available at hotels and tourism apartments.
-The banning of coaches into the city centre as well as Segway’s, like some other European capitals is thought to be helping the situation.
+The banning of coaches into the city centre as well as Segway’s, similar to some other European capitals, is thought to be helping the situation.

 On your visit to Barcelona, instead of a Airbnb, opt for a licensed hotels or even hostel.
 How about locating a neighbourhood that’s not so well known such as L’Eixample.
 Learn about your chosen area and what it has to offer and if you still want to head to the main sites, chose off season when crowds are low as opposed to peaks season.